Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 Abstract
 --------

-[RL edit begins] This solution focuses on resource commitment optimization within the energy sector.
+This solution focuses on resource commitment optimization within the energy sector.
 An energy grid consists of energy consumers, as well as various types of energy supplying, trading, and storage components:
 Substations accepts power load or exports excessive power; Batteries may